 - In fruit snacks

 Let’s take a fruit snack as an example.
-Our R&D team recently developed JusFruit Fibre+, a high-fibre fruit ingredient that allows to reduce sugar content up to 30%.
+Our R&D team recently developed JusFruit Fiber+, a high-fiber fruit ingredient that allows to reduce sugar content up to 30%.
 Here is how it works.
-We partly replaced the fruit juice in our pieces with soluble corn fibre, offering a double benefit, explains Els Vandenberghe, R&D Manager EMEA at Taura.
-“The use of fibres instead of juice decreases the amount of mono- and disaccharides naturally present in our standard fruit ingredients.
-This way the sugar content of our pieces can be decreased by up to 30%, whilst maintaining a nice taste and texture.
-Besides the benefits of a lower sugar content, the pieces produced this way also contain very high amounts of diet fibre. ”
+We partly replaced the fruit juice in our pieces with soluble corn fiber, offering a double benefit, explains Els Vandenberghe, Global Technical Manager Inclusions at IFF.
+“The use of fibers instead of juice decreases the amount of mono- and disaccharides naturally present in our standard fruit ingredients.
+In this way the sugar content of our pieces can be decreased by up to 30%, whilst maintaining a nice taste and texture.
+Besides the benefits of a lower sugar content, the pieces produced this way also contain very high amounts of dietary fiber. ”

-- Replacing (part of) the sugar in recipes by fibre can allow brands to help consumers with a healthier diet.
+- Replacing (part of) the sugar in recipes by fiber can allow brands to help consumers with a healthier diet.

-- Recent innovations by Mondelez, Strauss and Taura demonstrate the possibility to reduce sugar by 30% in chocolate and in cookies.
-Natural alternatives for sugar, such as soluble corn fibre and fruit ingredients are an attractive solution to reduce sugar and to retain a sweet taste.
+- Recent innovations by Mondelez, Strauss and TAURA demonstrate the possibility to reduce sugar up to 30% in chocolate and in fruit snacks.
+Natural alternatives for sugar, such as soluble corn fiber and fruit ingredients are an attractive solution to reduce sugar and to retain a sweet taste.

 - By focusing on what is added instead of sugar, brands can give their product a transparent and positive image.
 Adding fruit ingredients is perceived to be naturally healthier and is therefore accepted as a good and tasty sugar alternative by consumers.
 Fruit inclusions can increase the sweetness perception in sugar reduced cookies in a natural way.

 Check out our Whitepaper about fiber-rich snacks: